 See the manpage for more information on repository naming.

-Tap formulae follow the same format as the core’s ones, and can be added at the
+Tap formulae follow the same format as the core’s ones, and can be added under

-recommend the latter options because it makes the repository organisation
+be ignored.
+We recommend use of subdirectories because it makes the repository

 See homebrew/core for an example of